 The Florey’s epilepsy research theme uses various techniques including imaging and neurobiology, ion channels and precision medicine approaches to understand the mechanisms of epilepsies and determine the best treatment option for patients and ultimately find a cure.
 Hear from theme co-leader, Associate Professor Chris Reid about the epilepsy research theme’s strengths and priorities.

 The Florey’s stroke research theme seeks to understand, prevent or cure stroke using approaches from basic science, through to public health, drug discovery, rehabilitation and epidemiology.
 Hear from stroke theme co-leader, Professor Vincent Thijis about the stroke research theme’s strengths and priorities.

 The Florey’s mental health theme seeks to understand the biological pathways and influences which can lead to mental illnesses, and translate these to make a difference for people experiencing these conditions.
 Hear from theme co-leader, Professor Andrew Lawrence about the mental health’s strengths and priorities.

 What types of research projects are on offer at The Florey?

 - The Florey conducts multidisciplinary research into the brain and mind.
 Projects that are open for student applications this year are suitable for students with biomedical or clinical expertise, and we also have a range of projects available which are suitable for students with a background in physics, chemistry, engineering, mathematics, statistics or informatics.

-Hear from the Florey’s Graduate Research Committee Chair, Associate Professor David Abbott on how to apply for Florey graduate research projects for 2021.
+Hear from The Florey’s Graduate Research Committee Chair, Associate Professor David Abbott on how to apply for The Florey graduate research projects for 2021.